+Person with parental responsibility to complete and return this page e to school

+Name o roup:(Year 5 or 6 only)
-- 1. Will be walking to school alone at the start of the day - 2.
-Will be walking home alone at the end of the day - 3.
-Will be leaving the school gates unsupervised at the end of the day, but will be met by an adult in an agreed location

-Please state location:
+1. \ 2. \ 3. \ o inform you that my child: Will be walking to school alone at the start of the day Will be walking home alone at the end of the day Will be leaving the school gates unsupervised at the end of the day, but will be met by an adult in an agreed location Please state location: Please Tick

 Signed Parent / Carer

 Date